marealtors/pyramco/README.md

 Returns the 'FullName' RAMCO Contact field for the Contact record matching "guid_var" and prints it to screen

 ### get_metadata.py
 Returns the full metadata for the specified entity in JSON format.
-Can be a LOT of data, like in this example for Contact
+Can be a LOT of data, like in this example for Contact.

+### test_mysql.py
+Tests your mysql connection to verify you're able to connect to a specific host/db/table by returning a list of tables in the specified db.
+Requires mysql-connector - https://pypi.org/project/mysql-connector/